This article was peer reviewed by Mark Brown. Thanks to all of SitePoint’s peer reviewers for making SitePoint content the best it can be!

 - Polymer is a library to create Web Components.

 - Lodash.js, Underscore.js and Ramda.js are all functional programming libraries.
 Some teams love to use them, but many don’t.
-Either way, a good understanding of functional programming is a much appreciated skill, so any of these are worth checking out.
+Either way, a good understanding of functional programming is a much appreciated skill.

 - D3.js is a graphics and DOM manipulation library that works well if you want to render graphics with SVG or HTML.